lntechnical2/RENAMER_BOT_V3.2/README.md

 * ADMIN         - Your User ID

-* DATABASE_URI  - Mongo Database URL from https://cloud.mongodb.com/
+* DB_URI  - Mongo Database URL from https://cloud.mongodb.com/

-* DATABASE_NAME  - Your database name from mongoDB.
+* DB_NAME  - Your database name from mongoDB.
 Default will be 'my'

 * CHANNEL        - Channel user Name without @